-Kell-I wish you had to do the dirty.

-work I am doing.
+Kell-I wish you had to do the dirty work I am doing.
 I get panned for pulling the Mexican boner when you are as much to blame as I am.
-You know well that it was all fixed up between Sheffield and J. P. that we throw a hot dog at Calles and that he would come back like a belly-full of pulque.
-Nobody would be hurt, but the confounded Mexican peons that man Calles is more afraid of than not play second fiddle.
-But, Kell. that's what what I am doing-playing sec
+You know well that it was all fixed up between Sheffield and J. P. that we not play second fiddle.
+But, Kell, throw a hot dog at Calles and that that's what I am doing-playing seche would come back like a belly-full ond fiddle. of pulque.
+Nobody would be hurt, but the confounded Mexican peons that man Calles is more afraid of than